-I have been flying my tricopter around lately, and getting a bit better at not running it in to things.
-But one thing in particular has been bugging me about the controller that I have.
-The throttle stick resolution seemed really low, especially when compared to a friends, much newer and nicer controller.
+I have been flying my tricopter around lately, and have been getting a bit better at not running it into things.
+However, one thing in particular has been bugging me about the my controller for the tricopter.
+The throttle stick resolution has felt really low, especially when compared to a friend's newer and nicer controller.
 When flying it around at the Makery there was about one notch of difference between it barely skidding around the floor, and heading straight to the ceiling.

 Its amazing what you can print these days.
 We tested out the Mendel Prusa last evening by printing this cool little light bulb sculpture.